-Position 1 is for a light load and smooth road conditions.
-Position 2 is the standard position.
-Positions 3 to 5 increase spring preload for a stiffer rear suspension and can be used when the motorcycle is more heavily loaded.
+Positions 1 to 2 are for a light load and smooth road conditions.
+Position 3 is the standard position.
+Positions 4 to 5 increase spring preload for a stiffer rear suspension and can be used when the motorcycle is more heavily loaded.
+Be certain to adjust both shock absorbers to the same position.